aemonge/aemonge/cheatsheet.md

 ## Rails

 ### Object Relationship Model :ORM

-#### Cascasde destruction/elimination of
+#### Cascade destruction/elimination of

-* `:destroy` : The associated objects are destroyed alongside this object by calling their destroy method.
+* `:destroy` : The associated objects get destroyed alongside this object by calling their destroy method.
 Instantiates all the records and destroys them one at a time, so with a large dataset, this could be slow
-* `:delete_all` : All associated objects are destroyed immediately without calling their destroy method.
+* `:delete_all` : All associated objects get (immediately) destroyed without calling their destroy method.
 Callbacks are not called.
 * `nullify`: Simply make the filed null.

 ```ruby